uwcartlab/Webmapping-Dev/Chapter10/readme.md

 The third major classification scheme, Natural Breaks, tries for a happy medium between quantile and equal interval classification, avoiding the disadvantages of each by finding "natural" clusterings of the data.
 If the distributions of your attribute values have long tails or several outliers, you should consider implementing a Natural Breaks classification.

-To create a Natural Breaks color scale generator, we need to use a D3 [threshold scale](https://github.com/d3/d3-scale/blob/master/README.md#threshold-scales) instead of a quantile scale.
+To create a Natural Breaks color scale generator, we need to use a D3 [threshold scale](https://d3js.org/d3-scale/threshold#threshold-scales) instead of a quantile scale.
 The threshold scale generator takes the same discrete array of color strings for its range, but requires a set of specified class breaks for the domain.
 Thus, a threshold scale also is how you can create a scale with arbitrary class breaks.
 The number of class breaks in the domain array should be one less than the number of range output values.
 Any data values that are the same as a class break value are included in the class _above_ the break.

 To create the breaks, you will need a clustering algorithm.
-The Jenks algorithm commonly used by cartographers formerly was included in the [Simple Statistics](http://simplestatistics.org/) code library, although now is replaced by the [Cartesian k-means](http://www.cs.toronto.edu/~norouzi/research/papers/ckmeans.pdf) (Ckmeans) algorithm.
+The Jenks algorithm commonly used by cartographers formerly is not in D3, although the [Cartesian k-means](http://www.cs.toronto.edu/~norouzi/research/papers/ckmeans.pdf) (Ckmeans) algorithm functions similarly.
 Ckmeans does an excellent job for our purposes.
 If you wish to implement a Natural Breaks classification, download _simple-statistics.js_ from the link above, place it in your _lib_ folder, and add a script link to it in your _index.html_.
-Example 1.6 is an update from Tom MacWright's [Natural Breaks choropleth example](http://bl.ocks.org/tmcw/4969184) that uses the newer Ckmeans algorithm.

 ###### Example 1.6: Creating a Natural Breaks color scale generator in _main.js_